Heal's: The arrival of Conran

-In 1983, the Heal family decided to sell the business as they could not sustain the losses, and contacted Terence Conran, who although the boss of rival Habitat, they had a good relationship with.
-Conran had displayed pottery at an exhibition in the Mansard Gallery as a schoolboy, and had sold his designs in the store.
+In 1983, the Heal family decided to sell the business as they could not sustain the losses, and contacted Terence Conran, who, although the boss of rival Habitat, they had a good relationship with.
+Conran had displayed pottery at an exhibition in the Mansard Gallery as a schoolboy and had sold his designs in the store.
 The full stock of the company was purchased for £4.8 million by Habitat, who had merged with Mothercare in 1982.
-Conran had been inspired by Heal's as a regular visitor as a child with his mother Christina, and believed that not only could he turn Heal's fortunes around, he believed that they complimented Habitat, in that Habitat was for younger customers, Heal's would become the mature person's Habitat.
+Conran had been inspired by Heal's as a regular visitor as a child with his mother Christina, and believed that not only could he turn Heal's fortunes around, he believed that they complemented Habitat, in that Habitat was for younger customers, Heal's would become the mature person's Habitat.
 Former buying director at Habitat, Geoff Davey was appointed as managing director at Heal's.
 Conran implemented a fast-paced reorganisation plan as he wanted to celebrate Habitat's 20th anniversary in the following year.
 The cabinet making unit was closed in 1983, with the bedding factory being moved out of Tottenham Court Road to Islington, and Buzz ended as it clashed with Habitat's own ranges.
 Heal's Fabrics were merged into the newly formed Heal's Products Division in 1984, ending their own fabric collections.
 The building was made into Habitat Mothercare's new headquarters, with the 1962 extension becoming Habitat's new lead store, with a branch of NOW, the men's clothing retailer and Mothercare included, with Heal's downsized.
 The Mansard Gallery was shut, to allow for the upper floors to be converted into the groups offices and design studio space.
 A poster, based on a 1928 Heal's advertisement by R. P. Gossip, was created by Conran Design group artist Helen Senior to advertise the newly redeveloped store.
 Conran himself updated the Heals four poster emblem, and Susan Goodden was commissioned to write a history of Heal's.
 Conran reopened in Heal's an outdoor furniture showroom and included an updated version of a Sir Ambrose Heal bench design.